Last date modified: 2026-Jun-29

 Job phases and stages

-When running a restore job, phases and stages are as follows:
+When running a Restore job, phases and stages are as follows:

-1. Validation—ARM verifies different workspace and environment components to establish if archive is ready to be restored.
+1. Job Validation—ARM verifies different workspace and environment components to establish if archive is ready to be restored.

 1. Environment validation